dogweather/forkful/content/en/haskell/files-and-io/creating-a-temporary-file.md

 weight: 21
 ---

-## What & Why?
-Creating a temporary file means making a file for short-term use, usually for managing data during a program's execution.
-Programmers do this to avoid cluttering up the hard drive with transient data and to work with files securely without risking conflicts or data leakage.

 ## How to:
 Haskell provides the `temporary` package, which includes handy functions for temp file operations.
 Here’s a quick demo: